 - Well if you’re having lox then it goes without saying that you need thinly sliced raw red onion too.

-Serve with many slices of toasted and buttered gluten free Ezekial Bread and then step back admire your masterpiece.
+Serve with many slices of toasted and buttered sprouted grain Ezekial Bread and then step back to admire your masterpiece.
 With that, I think you’re ready to go off into the world of brunch and host your own toast bar.
 Make me proud and knock it out of the park!

 Sweet & Savory Toast Bar